rherrmann/eclipse-extras/README.md

 [![Requirements](https://img.shields.io/badge/requirements-Eclipse%202021.06%20or%20later-2C2255.svg)](https://www.eclipse.org/downloads/)
 [![EPL licensed](https://img.shields.io/badge/license-EPL-blue.svg)](https://raw.githubusercontent.com/rherrmann/eclipse-extras/main/LICENSE)

-Extras for Eclipse is a collection of small extensions for the Eclipse IDE that include a launch dialog, a JUnit status bar, a launch configuration housekeeper, and little helpers to accomplish recurring tasks with keyboard shortcuts.
+Extras for Eclipse is a collection of small extensions for the Eclipse IDE that include a launch dialog, a zip archive viewer, a JUnit status bar, a launch configuration housekeeper, and little helpers to accomplish recurring tasks with keyboard shortcuts.

 Please visit the homepage for more information: https://rherrmann.github.io/eclipse-extras/